stolksdorf/vitreum/docs/transforms.md

 ### Assets
 *Exts*: `all not matched by other transforms`

-When you require an asset file, it's copied to `/build/assets/...`, where `...` is it's path relative to the entrypoint folder.
-The `require` statement resolves to the string path to where the asset was copied to.
+When you require an asset file, it's symlinked to `/build/assets/...`, where `...` is it's path relative to the entrypoint folder.
+The `require` statement resolves to the string path to where the asset was symlinked to.

 This also works within `require`d style files.
 But instead it will resolve to a css url.